Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.

 - Travel size toiletries (soap, shampoo, razor, deodorant, toothbrush, contact lenses, etc.)

-- Passport and travel documents
+- Passport and travel documents including COVID vaccine card (if vaccinated)

 - Laundry bag